valfirst/slf4j-test/src/site/markdown/usage.md

 Log4J do not permit this.
 If you wish to test using these common configurations, you should use the constants defined in uk.org.lidalia.slf4jext.ConventionalLevelHierarchy.

+### Globally disabling a Log Level

+Storing log events at all levels can slow down test executions.
+If needed a global setting can be used to avoid capturing events at a given level or below respecting the conventional level hierarchy (if the capture level is set to INFO, DEBUG and TRACE events won't be captured).
+This can be set in any of the following ways:

+#### Programmatically
+    TestLoggerFactory.getInstance().setCaptureLevel(Level.INFO);

+#### Via a System Property
+Run the JVM with the following:

+    -Dslf4jtest.capture.level=INFO

+#### Via a properties file
+Place a file called slf4jtest.properties on the classpath with the following line in it:

+    capture.level=INFO

 ### Resetting Stored State